Book of the Faiyum: Known copies

 The Book of the Faiyum exists in a variety of forms.
 The book enjoyed a vast amount of popularity in Roman Egypt and many fragments of the text have been found.
 These include both hieroglyphic and hieratic (a cursive ancient Egyptian script) versions of the text.
 Of the hieroglyphic versions, there are both illustrated and un-illustrated forms.
 Some of the hieratic copies contain demotic notations, but no purely demotic form of the text has been found.

 Most primary sources for the text are un-illustrated hieratic copies on papyri.
 However, as aforementioned, other sources are available.
 The text is partially copied in hieroglyphs on the walls of the Temple of Kom Ombo, located in Upper Egypt, outside of the Faiyum.
 The sarcophagus of Ankhrui from the Faiyum locality of Hawara also contains hieroglyphic excerpts and copied illustrations from the text.

 Egyptologist Horst Beinlich published a full and illustrated edition of the hieroglyphic versions of the Book of the Faiyum in 1991, thus paving the road for further scholarly investigation of the text.
 This publication is entitled Das Buch vom Fayum: zum religiösen Eigenverständnis einer ägyptischen Landschaft.

 The Boulaq/Hood/Amherst Papyrus

 The Boulaq/Hood/Amherst papyrus is named for the three modern collectors who once held its pieces after its division in 1859.
 This is the best-known version of the text, as it is renowned for its exquisite illustrations and fine state of preservation.
 The complete text measures 7 m in length.

-Two major parts of this papyrus are in American museum collections – the Morgan Library & Museum and the Walters Art Museum – and are being reunited in a traveling exhibition set to open at the Walters Art Museum in Baltimore on October 6, 2013.
-The exhibition is entitled Egypt’s Mysterious Book of the Faiyum.
+Two major parts of this papyrus are in American museum collections – the Morgan Library & Museum and the Walters Art Museum – and were reunited in a traveling exhibition that opened at the Walters Art Museum in Baltimore on October 6, 2013.
+The exhibition was entitled Egypt’s Mysterious Book of the Faiyum.